-The BSCC biennially inspects all county juvenile detention facilities and training schools, and annually inspects state training schools.
+The BSCC biennially inspects all county juvenile detention facilities.
 During each on-site inspection, Field Representatives verify that no programs are operating within the facility that allow inmate workers to come into contact with minors.

 The BSCC provides continual technical assistance and training to county probation departments reiterating the separation core requirement.
 These agencies are aware that they violate both federal and state law when there is contact between adult inmates and minors.
 In addition, a pre-inspection briefing is held prior to an on-site inspection, and the elements of the separation core requirement are reiterated to the agency.